kubernetes-sigs/gateway-api-inference-extension/site-src/guides/dynamic-lora.md

                     source: tweet-summary-2=/adapters/vineetsharma/qlora-adapter-Llama-2-7b-hf-TweetSumm_2
     ```

-2. Configure a canary rollout with traffic split using LLMService.
-In this example, 10% of traffic to the chatbot model will be sent to v2.
+2. Configure a canary rollout with traffic split using InferenceModel.
+In this example, 10% of traffic to the chatbot model will be sent to `tweet-summary-3`.

 ``` yaml
 model: